LinweiAlinaYU/LinweiAlinaYU.github.io/_research/research-99.md

 ---
 title: "A Comparative Study of Technological and Engineering Education Policies in China and the USA"
-excerpt: "Assisted STEM education policy research of the *Standards for Technological and Engineering Literacy* published in the United States (ITEEA, 2020), and *The Science Curriculum Standards of Compulsory Education (the 2020 vision)* in China (MoE, 2020).
+excerpt: "Assisted STEM education policy research of the *Standards for Technological and Engineering Literacy* published in the United States (ITEEA, 2020), and *The Science Curriculum Standards of Compulsory Education (the 2020 version)* in China (MoE, 2020).
 Conducted literature review and conducted content analysis."
 collection: research
 ---